-The study findings also indicate that some training institutions excessively rely on external expertise and lack cooperation with non-governmental organizations (NGOs).
+The study findings also indicate that some training institutions excessively rely on external expertise and lack cooperation with non-governmental organisations.
 This results in all information and modules being possessed only by the stakeholders and not stored in the institution's repository.
 This issue is supported by the following narrative:

 Our unit focuses more on administrative matters.
 We lean towards implementation.
-How we manage participants for courses organized in Malaysia.
+How we manage participants for courses organised in Malaysia.
 The trainers are entirely academic figures who are experts in their respective slots.
 (FGD2, Officer 5)

-To address this issue, the training institution needs to clarify the Terms of Reference to stakeholders, ensuring their understanding of the importance of the conducted training for the target groups.
+To address this issue, the training institution needs to clarify the terms of reference to stakeholders, ensuring their understanding of the importance of the conducted training for the target groups.
 It is also important to obtain and share information and feedback analysis with stakeholders.
-The training institution is advised to hold discussion sessions with stakeholders to make improvements based on feedback analysis.
+The training institution is advised to hold discussion sessions with stakeholders to make improvements based on the analysis of feedback.